From Billable Hours to Smart Hours: Rethinking Legal Productivity in the Age of AI

 The Shift from Hours to Outcomes

+Firms that embrace AI-powered systems like Lexi are discovering a new kind of competitiveness.
 They deliver more in less time — not by cutting corners, but by focusing their expertise where it matters most.

-The firms that adapt aren’t losing billable time — they’re redefining what clients pay for:
+Clients notice it.
+Teams feel it.
+The firms that adapt are not losing billable time — they are redefining what clients pay for: insight, precision, and results.

 The Future of Legal Productivity